Lab 3: Introduction to JS

 .

-Step 4.2: Adding HTML for the dark mode switch
+Step 4.2: Adding the dark mode switch

 We want our switch to have three states: Automatic (the default, adapts to the OS color scheme), Light, and Dark.
 The heavy lifting is already done in the CSS, so all the switch needs to do is set the color-scheme